What is an IVF treatment?

 By definition, artificial insemination delivers sperm into the vagina or uterus.
 In Vitro Fertilization (IVF) goes beyond this point by bringing the egg and the sperm together outside the body.
 The term “test tube babies” is synonymous with IVF.

 Since 1978, and Louise Brown’s birth (the first person born via IVF) in Great Britain, this technique has greatly surpassed its initial purpose, specifically as a means to deal with tubal infertility.
-Today, more than half of all IVF procedures are performed for other reasons, for example, it is used in response to unexplained infertility and to increase the success rate in cases of male infertility.
+Today, more than half of all IVF procedures are performed for other reasons, for example, it is used in response to unexplained infertility and to increase the success rate in cases of sperm related infertility.

 For most people, IVF is simply about two gametes being joined in a test tube.
-But for couples who have decided to undergo IVF treatment, it means countless clinic appointments, blood tests, injections, a lot of probing and prodding and a great deal of waiting.
+But for patients who have decided to undergo IVF treatment, it means countless clinic appointments, blood tests, injections, a lot of probing and prodding and a great deal of waiting.
 Waiting for test results, waiting for embryos, waiting for the pregnancy test, waiting for the arrival of a child in their life.

 The many challenges that couples undergoing IVF treatment will have to meet include learning all about the process; a considerable amount of information that is not always easy to understand.
 We suggest that before you decide to undergo IVF treatment, you find out as much as you can on the subject by speaking with your physician and by researching the topic via the numerous books and websites dedicated to it.
 Learning as much as you can will help put your mind at ease as you embark upon your IVF treatment.

-You and your partner will meet with one of the doctors at RCC Fertility.
+You will meet with one of the doctors at RCC Fertility.
 At that point, you will receive your diagnosis, and work closely with your physician to determine if IVF is the best fertility treatment option for your specific situation.

 Once you have decided to pursue IVF, you will undergo the general work-up, along with further meetings, appointments and tests: